MichaelPoutanen/UbuntuGamingBuddy/README.md

+# Ubuntu gaming Buddy
-This is a simple tool that helps playing games on services like ShadowPC more comfortable.
+This is a simple tool that helps playing games on services like ShadowPC more comfortably.

-Since I am no longer having a beefy gaming PC, I use ShadowPC to play games - but there were always two issues that bugged me:

-The first one being, that I couldn't alt+tab inside of that VM without switching windows on my Ubuntu.
-The second one was, that sporadically the "This application doesn't respond" window came up, even though it worked just fine - and one wrong key press there and you'd kill it.

-So, I made this small program, which basically is a wrapper around a few console commands that disables both - that way you can alt-tab on the VM and it won't come nagging and telling you that the window doesn't react any longer.

-You can also re-enable the warnings again by pressing "Disable gaming mode" (or right-click on the tray icon and toggle game mode).

-A little warning: I made this specifically to my needs, so if you use some special configuration in your Gnome/Ubuntu-Settings, this might mess it up - I will add a "Backup settings on first start"-Thingy soon, though, so that it will always reset to your personal preferences instead of what I use (system standard).
+# What does this tool do?
+It allows you to use alt+tab inside of the VM and disables the "This program does not responde - close or terminate?"-Timer.

+# How does it do that?

+When you activate "Gaming Mode", the Shortcut for Alt+Tab gets disabled and the Wait-Timer for the Nonresponsive window turned off - that way, when you press alt+tab inside of your VM, Ubuntu doesn't capture it, but the VM does - allowing for alt+tabbing inside of that window, that runs the VM, instead of on your actual device.

+After pressing "Turn off gaming mode", those values get reset.

+# How to use
+You can either click the buttons inside of the GUI, or on the Trial Icon.

+You can minimize the window to hide it, then you can control the tool via the Trial Icon - right click on it, press open to open the window again or Toggle Game Mode to turn game mode on/off, or quit to quit the program.

+The colour of the Icon will change, depending on whether or not gaming mode is turned on or not.

+# More features?
+I will add features as I think of (and need) them.

+If you have ideas or wishes, feel free to tell me and I will probably implement them, if they are not way too complex :)